pierremrtn/dimensions_theme/README.md

 ```

 ### EdgeInsets
-The `EdgeInsetsOf` class provides same constructor than the regular `EdgeInsets` class but takes dimensions token as parameter instead of doubles:
+The `EdgeInsetsOf` class provides same constructor than the regular `EdgeInsets` class but takes dimensions tokens as parameters instead of raw doubles:
 ```dart
 Padding(
   padding: EdgeInsetsOf(context).all(Dimensions.small),